harmansethi92/DevOpsEval/README.md

 Run the main.yml playbook with all the setup

+To test the application, you would have to login into the instance after reboot and run the nginx service as root.

 # Application

 The application is running on the public IP 34.204.68.188 and is accessible on port 80.